it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Data_Confidentiality_Requirements.md

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 3.2.15
 - Maintain an Inventory of Sensitive Information - Maintain an inventory of all sensitive information stored, processed, or transmitted by the organization's technology systems, including information located onsite or at a remote service provider.

+[AMW: Can we convert this to something testable?]

 >Locate all data that has privacy concerns and election operations concerns if its confidentiality or integrity were to be compromised.

 Applies to: All components